What are the Five Love Languages?

-We have readers around the world and in some of your countries you join the United States today in celebrating your love with Valentine’s Day.
+We have readers around the world, and in some of your countries, you joined the United States in celebrating your love with Valentine’s Day last week.

-But whether you celebrate this day or not, you no doubt join us in wondering how to best speak the universal language of love.
+But whether you celebrated this day or not, you no doubt join us in wondering how to best speak the universal language of love.

 Chapman believes each of us has a primary love language, a way in which we are most emotionally satisfied to receive love from another person.
-Our lovers may find satisfaction from an entirely different love language.
+Our lovers may find satisfaction from an entirely different love language than ours.

 The secret to communicating love, then, is to understand our partner’s language and act on that sincerely and consistently.
 “The one who chooses to love will find appropriate ways to express that decision every day,” Chapman says.